MRED+D Frequently Asked Questions

 How do I apply for department admissions fellowships?

 There is no separate application for our competitive merit-based fellowships.
-Submission of the required application materials will automatically qualify you for fellowship eligibility.
+We ask applicants to indicate whether they would like to be considered for a fellowship.
 If awarded a department fellowship, we will notify recipients.